dpastorgalan/personal_web/content/fieldwork/2017Hokkaido/index.md

 #projects:
 #  - example
 ---
-One of the projects I developed as a postdoc in Utrecht was about the curvature and kinematics of the Greated Cantrabrian Orocline.
-Here are some pics about these fieldtrips.
+A couple of fieldtrip to the eastermost tip of Hokkaido to study the evolution of an intraoceanic arc (Nemuro-Olyutorsky) during the end of the Mesozoic to the Eocene.
+Enjoy the scenery.

-## You can see a collection of photos in [HERE](https://photos.app.goo.gl/3lMXB3OgB2fAfE2b2)
+### I am migrating the photo collections.
+In the meantime you can check them in [HERE](https://photos.app.goo.gl/3lMXB3OgB2fAfE2b2)